Smart marketers are already making great use of enterprise AI applications and machine learning in marketing. But how?

 Ad sellers will be able to focus more intensely on outcomes and on helping their clients achieve greater ROI through personalizations driven by ever-increasingly personal data.
 Through AI, psychographics will pick up where demographics leaves off, to give greater insight into the motives, needs, and purchasing behaviors that drive consumers in their decision-making moments.

 Volkswagen found that using AI for its ad buys in Germany resulted in better performance than even its agency could provide.
 Whenever Volkswagen uses the recommendations from Blackwood Seven, a Danish media agency that uses AI and predictive analytics to forecast ad spend decisions, it sells more cars than it would have if it had gone with its media agency’s recommendation, the head of marketing for Volkswagen’s passenger cars in Germany told Digiday.
 In some instances, the difference between the algorithm’s and its agency’s car orders has been as high as 20 percent.

 Tapping Into the AI Opportunity

-Look for martech solutions that use AI to power more meaningful customer interactions, transactions, and experiences.
-Increasingly, the tools available to marketers will have AI capabilities built in, as the vast majority of marketers expect their marketing tech to be AI-ready in some fashion.
-When BrightEdge asked recently if they expected their marketing tech provider to have native AI capabilities, just 9% answered “no.”
+Look for AI applications that use artificial intelligence to power more meaningful customer interactions, transactions, and experiences.
+Increasingly, the tools available to marketers will have AI capabilities built in, as the vast majority of marketers expect their marketing tech to be -powered by artificial intelligence in some fashion.
+When BrightEdge asked if they expected their marketing tech provider to have native AI capabilities, just 9% answered "no."